Every totally real algebraic integer is a tree eigenvalue

-\begin{proof} We first apply Lemma \ref{lm:decomposition} to $\zeta=\lambda^2$ with $q_i=i, 1\leq i\leq n$.
-From (\ref{eq:fact}) and the stability of $\cF$ under internal addition, it follows that the sum appearing in (\ref{eq:decomposition}) is the difference of two elements in $\cF$.
-In other words, we have found $\Delta\in\N^*$ and an element $\alpha$ with the following property:
+We may assume that $1\notin\cF$, otherwise there is nothing to prove.
+Consequently, we do not need to worry about divisions by zero when applying $\Psi$ to an element $\alpha\in\cF$.
+Let us first apply Lemma \ref{lm:decomposition} to $\zeta=\lambda^2$ with $q_k=k, 1\leq k \leq \deg\zeta$.
+From (\ref{fact}) and (\ref{add}), it follows that the sum appearing in (\ref{eq:decomposition}) is the difference of two elements in $\cF$.
+In other words, we have found $\Delta\in\N^+$ and $\alpha$ with the following property: